parente/tott/doc/assignments/setup.rst

 #.
 Type ``vagrant ssh``.
 #.
 After a moment, you should land at a prompt like ``vagrant@tottbox:~$``.

-You are now in a shell running on your copy of ``tottbox``.
+You are now in a shell running on your copy of *tottbox*.
 Leave this shell open for the remainder of the steps in this assignment.
-If you close your laptop or reboot it, you can reconnect to ``tottbox`` by opening a terminal, returning to the ``tott`` folder you created, typing ``vagrant up``, and then ``vagrant ssh``.
+If you close your laptop or reboot it, you can reconnect to *tottbox* by opening a terminal, returning to course folder you created, typing ``vagrant up``, and then ``vagrant ssh``.

 If you want to explore, feel free.
 Anything you do on the VM filesystem is temporary.
-You can reset your ``tottbox`` at any time by running ``vagrant destroy`` followed by ``vagrant up`` on your host box.
+You can reset your *tottbox* at any time by running ``vagrant destroy`` followed by ``vagrant up`` on your host box.

-.. note:: There is one exception to the reset rule: the ``/vagrant`` directory on ``tottbox`` is a synchronized mirror of the folder in which you ran ``vagrant up`` on your host box.
+.. note:: There is one exception to the reset rule: the ``/vagrant`` directory on *tottbox* is a synchronized mirror of the course folder in which you ran ``vagrant up`` on your host box.
 Anything you do in ``/vagrant`` on the VM will also happen in the corresponding folder on your host box.
-Likewise, anything you do in the folder on your host box will appear in the ``/vagrant`` folder on ``tottbox``. **This feature is critical**: it will allow us to edit code and view web apps in our desktop environment, but run them in the stable ``tottbox`` environment.
+Likewise, anything you do in the course folder on your host box will appear in the ``/vagrant`` folder on *tottbox*. **This feature is critical**: it will allow us to edit code and view web apps in our desktop environment, but run them in the stable *tottbox* environment.

 git
 ---

 Git_ is an open source, fast, modern `distributed version control system <http://en.wikipedia.org/wiki/Distributed_revision_control>`_.
 Many high-profile projects have adopted Git for version control, and, according to the GitHub stats quoted on the front page of this site, many more are starting life in Git.
 We will practice using Git in almost everything we do in this course.

 Right now, you just need to tell Git who you are before we proceed.
-In the ``tottbox`` terminal, enter the following commands, replacing my fullname and email address with your own.
+In the *tottbox* terminal, enter the following commands, replacing my fullname and email address with your own.

 .. code-block:: console